hbs-rcs/hbsgrid-docs/docs/syncfiles.md

 If your data is in cloud storage (OneDrive, Dropbox etc.) you may wish to sync it directly from there.
 While the HBS Grid does not offer native *Dropbox*, *OneDrive*, or other cloud storage clients, you can use `rclone` to perform on-demand data synchronization with all major cloud storage providers.
+Transferring data *from* cloud storage providers to the HBS Grid using this tool is generally reasonably fast and easy.

 !!! example "Sync your data from a cloud provider to the HBS Grid desktop"